-Assuming that’s feasible, we still need to live with limited resources and recycle what we have on the spacecraft.
-This process is being studied right now with experiments conducted on the International Space Station.
+- We would need to live with limited resources and recycle what we have on the spacecraft.
+That process is being studied right now with experiments conducted on the International Space Station.

 Human Reproduction in the Weightlessness of Space

 Giving birth to humans in space has never been tried yet.
 Scientists are conducting tests with lab rats and learning a lot from the results.

 The development of the fetus in a weightless condition may cause severe neurological problems.
 For example, our inner ear develops before birth to achieve a sense of balance.
 The normal tendency to move and kick while in the womb will change due to weightlessness.
 The side effects on humans are not known.

 The delivery of a newborn would be entirely different without gravity.
 The amniotic fluids would just float out and become airborne.
 These fluids would need to be contained, probably similar to how the toilet works in the international space station, with suction.

 The development of the baby's ability to survive starts from birth.